-There are though alternatives to surgery as well as opioids and many people are choosing braces to help with healing instead of surgery.
-Here at Doctor in the House we develop medically indicated, patient tested, semiflexible stepdown braces that can be customized designed to help people heal themselves.
-Below we discuss the benefits of choosing braces.
+Many people are choosing braces to help with healing instead of surgery.
+Here at Doctor in the House we develop medically indicated, patient tested, semiflexible stepdown braces that can be designed to help people heal themselves.
+Today we want to discuss the benefits of choosing braces.

 Different parts of the body require different types of braces that will form fit to that body part and allow for healing to begin.
 Different types of orthopedic treatment braces are: